PyDataAgents/PyDataAgents/docs/Adapters.md

 ## `OpcUaAdapter` (from `opcua\OpcUaAdapter.py`)

+`Adapter` for reading and writing data from/to OPC UA servers.

 | Field | Type | Default | Description |
 |-------|------|---------|-------------|
 | `id` | `str` | `` | unique identifier of element in DataGrabber application |